 You can and should go any time of the year.
 Each season offers different opportunities, different highlights.
 You should even consider finding a favorite spot close to where you live, and that you will follow throughout the season so as to experience a true Lifecycle.

-Otherwise, bring a day bag, have water, sunscreen, binoculars, Nature guides, maps of the area, maybe the list of the wildlife or birds known to reside or migrate there.
+▸ Otherwise, bring a day bag, have water, sunscreen, binoculars, Nature guides, maps of the area, maybe a list of the wildlife or birds known to reside or migrate there.
 Don’t forget to bring a first aid kit if you’re out in the boons.

 The first thing to acknowledge is that the wildlife we want to see won’t be posing for us.
 And the chances are that we won’t see what we came for.
 However, we might see tons of tracks, and little fascinating clues.